Dirk Hannema: World War II

 During the Nazi occupation of the Netherlands for most of World War II, Hannema was pro-German.
-In 1940, he was involved in the sale of the Koenigs collection to the Germans.
-The following year, he became a member of the Kultuurraad or "Culture Council", an advisory group of 23 pro-German "wise men" in the arts and sciences, and was put in charge of the country's museums in 1943 by Reichskommissar Arthur Seyss-Inquart who was later executed by hanging for war crimes and crimes against humanity.
+In 1940, he was involved in the sale of the art collection formed by Franz Koenigs to the Germans.
+The following year, he became a member of the Kultuurraad or "Culture Council", an advisory group of 23 pro-German "wise men" in the arts and sciences, and was put in charge of the country's museums in 1943 by Reichskommissar Arthur Seyss-Inquart.

-Hannema was investigated for his role in the Nazi era art market by the OSS Art Looting Investigation Unit which considered him to be a "Principal collaborator in Dutch art world.
+Hannema was investigated for his role in the Nazi era art market by the OSS Art Looting Investigation Unit, which considered him to be a "Principal collaborator in Dutch art world.
 Member of Seyss-Inquart organisation.
 Adviser to Goering on art exchanges with Kroeller-Mueller Museum."
 He was placed on the Red Flag List of Names.

 After the liberation of the country by the Allies, Hannema was arrested and interned for eight months for the illegal sale of art to the Germans, but was never formally convicted and was released in 1947.
 However, he was dismissed from his position at the Museum Boijmans.